thingworx-field-work/PTCTS.VESManagement/README.md

 This building block has been tested with ThingWorx 9.3.6 and should be compatible with that version or higher.

+## SCP Accelertator (SCPA)
+Note that this building block was developed for use with SCPA.
+This building block can be used outside of SCPA, but please note the following characteristics of SCPA building blocks.
+-	SCPA building blocks rely on the PTCTS.UserInterface building block and its master for a consistent look & feel and color scheme across the entire application.
+If you are using this building block outside of SCPA, you may need to use a different master in your mashups to work with your application.
+-	SCPA building blocks rely on the PTCTS.IAMAdmin building block, which provides a default set of permissions for this building block.
+-	If you are using this building block outside of SCPA, some of the menuName values referenced in the manager MenuConfiguration table will likely not exist and will have to be changed.
+Also note that SCPA provides additional menu functionality (such as menu icons) by overriding the MenuSectionKey in table MenuConfiguration.
+If this value contains JSON, you may need to modify the value when used outside of SCPA.
+-	SCPA building blocks create their localization tokens inside of the entry point DeployComponent service so you do no need to import a localization file.
+-	Make sure to run DeployComponent from the entry point (or run InitializeSolution on the entire application) to perform required building block initialization.

 ## Author
 | Peter Schmaltz | Digital Thread Advisory Services Fellow |